linsole/pyencrypt/README.md

     └── ...
 ```

-If you find some .pyd files aren't in the right subfolders, it probably because you are missing a \_\_init__.py in the module folder.
+If you find some .pyd files aren't in the right subfolders, it probably because you are missing a \_\_init__.py in the module folder of python source code.

 ## Acknowledgement

 The script is inspired by the following blog and repository:

 https://zhuanlan.zhihu.com/p/83687939

 https://github.com/Pranjalab/pyencrypt